 Public Health England shared the work they did around health inequalities experienced by people with a learning disability on a website called improving health and lives (ihal).
 This website has now been archived and will no longer be updated but is its a useful resource and will continue to be available on the national archive.

 Inclusion North are an organisation that help people with a learning disability get involved in changes and understand new policies.
 They produce lots of information in easyread and also produce a monthly newsletter containing lots of useful information which can be found in the 'resources' sesction of their website

-There are links to some national and local organisations below who can provide advice, information and support but you can also access the local groups and activities directory to find out what is available locally to you.
+There are links to some national and local organisations below who can provide advice, information and support but you can also access our community directory to find out what is available locally to you.